AntonTheDev/FlightAnimator/README.md

 ```
 Just like the demo app, This method gets called by different buttons, and takes on the frame value of button that triggered the method.
 Let's the animation has been triggered, and is in mid flight.
 While in mid flight another button is tapped, a new animation is applied, and ehe position changes, but the bounds stay the same.

-Internally the framework will figure out the current progress in reference to the last animation, and will select the max duration value from the array of surations on the grouped property animations.
+Internally the framework will figure out the current progress in reference to the last animation, and will select the max duration value from the array of durations on the grouped property animations.

 Lets assume the bounds don't change, thus animation's duration is assumed to be 0.0 after synchronization.
 The new animation will synchronize to the duration of the position animation based on progress, and automatically becomes the max duration based on the **.MaxTime** timing priority.

+The timing priority can also be applied on ``triggerAtTimeProgress()``  or ``triggerAtValueProgress()``.
+Now this leads into the next topic, and that is the primary flag.

-The more animations that you append, the more likely you will need to adjust how the timing is applied.
+The more property animations within a group, the more likely the need to adjust how the timing is applied.
 For this purpose there are 4 timing priorities to choose from:

 * .MaxTime
 * .MinTime
 * .Median
 * .Average

-You can also set the timing priority on ``triggerAtTimeProgress()``  or ``triggerAtValueProgress()``.
-Now this leads into the next topic, and that is the primary flag.

-#####Primary Flag
+####Primary Flag

-As in the example prior, there is a mention that animations can get quite complex, and the more property animtions we append, the more likely the animation will have a hick-up in the timing, especially when synchronizing 4+ animations with different curves and durations.
+As in the example prior, there is a mention that animations can get quite complex, and the more property animations within a group, the more likely the animation will have a hick-up in the timing, especially when synchronizing 4+ animations with different curves and durations.

-For this purpose, we can set the pripary flag on the property animations, and designate them as primary duration drivers.
-By default, if no property animation is set to primary, during synchronization, FlightAnimator will use the timing priority setting to find the corresponding value from all the animations after progress synchonization.
+For this purpose, set the primary flag on individual property animations, and designate them as primary duration drivers.
+By default, if no property animation is set to primary, during synchronization, FlightAnimator will use the timing priority setting to find the corresponding value from all the animations after progress synchronization.

-If we need only some specific property animations to define the progress accordingly, and become the primary drivers, you can set the primary flag to true, which will exclude any other animation which is not marked as primary from consideration.
+If we need only some specific property animations to define the progress accordingly, and become the primary drivers, set the primary flag to true, which will exclude any other animation which is not marked as primary from consideration.

-Let's look at an example below of a simple view that is being animated from it's current position to a new frame using bounds and position.
+Let's look at an example below of a simple view that is being animated from its current position to a new frame using bounds and position.

 ```
 view.animate(.MaxTime) { (animator) in